 If it’s a smaller size, people might click on the actual Reel and leave your profile.
 Of course, you should always credit the user who posted the Reel, but story views count for Reels anyway, so you are doing users a favor.

-[Related article: 10 Agents & Coaches Crushing It on Instagram Reels in 2021]
+[Related article: 10 Agents & Coaches Crushing It on Instagram Reels]

 9. Ask People to DM You